This post may contain affiliate links. Read the full disclosure here.

 But on the other hand, the thinner they are the less likely they are to hold their shape.

 I sliced a few that were on the thin side and most of the orange flesh completely disappeared during the candying process.
-Aim for about 1/8 to 1/4 inch thick.
+Aim for about 3mm thick.
+And use a mandolin to make it easier.

 Use any type of orange for this recipe!
 I used tangelos but there are numerous varieties to choose from.
 My only recommendation is to choose a variety that is small in size.